Emmacharleswilson/Discover3c/README.md

 #### Colour Scheme
 The main colours used throughout the website are Ecru, Brown and Peach with accents of Teal and Orange.

-These chosen colours were because they are typically found in natural, and are complementary to the natural colours of skin and hair.
+These chosen colours were because they are typically found in nature, and are complementary to the natural colours of skin and hair.
 They also provoke feelings of self-care and serenity.

 #### Typography
 The pairing of the fonts [Roboto](https://fonts.google.com/specimen/Roboto "Link to Roboto Google Font") and [Oswald](https://fonts.google.com/specimen/Oswald "Link to Oswald Google Font") is used throughout the website with Sans Serif as the fallback font in case of import failure.